official-himanshu/Linux-Basics-1/LFS.md

  4. /etc: /etc is the directory where names start to get confusing. /etc gets its name from the earliest Unixes and it was literally “et cetera” because it was the dumping ground for system files administrators were not sure where else to put.

        Nowadays, it would be more appropriate to say that etc stands for “Everything to configure,” as it contains most, if not all system-wide configuration            files.
 For example, the files that contain the name of your system, the users and their passwords, the names of machines on your network and when and where        the partitions on your hard disks should be mounted are all in here.
 Again, if you are new to Linux, it may be best if you don’t touch too much in here            until you have a better understanding of how things work.

+ 5. /home: /home is where you will find your users’ personal directories.
+In my case, under /home there are one directories: /home/himanshu, which contains all my stuff;

+ 6. /lib: /lib is where libraries live.
+Libraries are files containing code that your applications can use.
+They contain snippets of code that applications use to draw windows on your desktop, control peripherals, or send files to your hard disk.
+ There are more lib directories scattered around the file system, but this one, the one hanging directly off of / is special in that, among other things, it contains the all-important kernel modules.
+The kernel modules are drivers that make things like your video card, sound card, WiFi, printer, and so on, work.

+ 7. /media: The /media directory is where external storage will be automatically mounted when you plug it in and try to access it.
+As opposed to most of the other items on this list, /media does not hail back to 1970s, mainly because inserting and detecting storage (pendrives, USB hard disks, SD cards, external SSDs, etc) on the fly, while a computer is running, is a relatively new thing.

+ 8. /root: /root is the home directory of the superuser (also known as the “Administrator”) of the system.
+It is separate from the rest of the users’ home directories BECAUSE YOU ARE NOT MEANT TO TOUCH IT.
+Keep your own stuff in you own directories, people.

+9. /run: /run is another new directory.
+System processes use it to store temporary data for their own nefarious reasons.
+This is another one of those DO NOT TOUCH folders.

+10. /sbin: /sbin is similar to /bin, but it contains applications that only the superuser (hence the initial s) will need.
+You can use these applications with the sudo command that temporarily concedes you superuser powers on many distributions. /sbin typically contains tools that can install stuff, delete stuff and format stuff.
+As you can imagine, some of these instructions are lethal if you use them improperly, so handle with care.

+11. /usr: The /usr directory was where users’ home directories were originally kept back in the early days of UNIX.
+However, now /home is where users kept their stuff as we saw above.
+These days, /usr contains a mish-mash of directories which in turn contain applications, libraries, documentation, wallpapers, icons and a long list of other stuff that need to be shared by applications and services.

+You will also find bin, sbin and lib directories in /usr.
+What is the difference with their root-hanging cousins?
+Not much nowadays.
+Originally, the /bin directory (hanging off of root) would contain very basic commands, like ls, mv and rm; the kind of commands that would come pre-installed in all UNIX/Linux installations, the bare minimum to run and maintain a system. /usr/bin on the other hand would contain stuff the users would install and run to use the system as a work station, things like word processors, web browsers, and other apps.

+But many modern Linux distributions just put everything into /usr/bin and have /bin point to /usr/bin just in case erasing it completely would break something.
+So, while Debian, Ubuntu and Mint still keep /bin and /usr/bin (and /sbin and /usr/sbin) separate; others, like Arch and its derivatives just have one “real” directory for binaries, /usr/bin, and the rest or **bin*s are “fake” directories that point to /usr/bin.

+12. /srv: /srv contains data for server.
+If you are running a web server from your Linux box, your HTML files for your sites would go into /srv/http (or /srv/www).
+If you were running an FTP server, your files would go into /srv/ftp.

+13. /sys: /sys is another virtual directory like /proc and /dev and also contains information from devices connected to your computer.

+In some cases you can also manipulate those devices.
+I can, for example, change the brightness of the screen of my laptop by modifying the value stored in the /sys/devices/pci0000:00/0000:00:02.0/drm/card1/card1-eDP-1/intel_backlight/brightness file (on your machine you will probably have a different file).
+But to do that you have to become superuser.
+The reason for that is, as with so many other virtual directories, messing with the contents and files in /sys can be dangerous and you can trash your system.
+DO NOT TOUCH until you are sure you know what you are doing.

+14. /tmp: /tmp contains temporary files, usually placed there by applications that you are running.
+The files and directories often (not always) contain data that an application doesn’t need right now, but may need later on.

+You can also use /tmp to store your own temporary files — /tmp is one of the few directories hanging off / that you can actually interact with without becoming superuser.

+15. /var: /var was originally given its name because its contents was deemed variable, in that it changed frequently.
+Today it is a bit of a misnomer because there are many other directories that also contain data that changes frequently, especially the virtual directories we saw above.

+Be that as it may, /var contains things like logs in the /var/log subdirectories.
+Logs are files that register events that happen on the system.
+If something fails in the kernel, it will be logged in a file in /var/log; if someone tries to break into your computer from outside, your firewall will also log the attempt here.
+It also contains spools for tasks.
+These “tasks” can be the jobs you send to a shared printer when you have to wait because another user is printing a long document, or mail that is waiting to be delivered to users on the system.